nericksen/xsoar-cli/README.md

 The example config repository can be pulled down locally.
 It will not be tracked by rthe xsoar-cli project git repo.
-The `load_default_TIM.py` script can then be run to load up all the preconfigured
+The `load_default_TIM.py` script can then be run to load up all the preconfigured integrations surronding TIM from the example repository.

 ### Currently Tested Packs
 The following packs have been tested by an end user.